eliajohn/Linktree-clone/README.md

 # Elias John's Profile Website

 This website is a simple personal profile page for Elias John.
-It includes basic links to his blog, book recommendations, email, and social media profiles (Telegram, Instagram, and TikTok).
+It includes basic links to my blog, book recommendations, email, and social media profiles (Telegram, Instagram, and TikTok).

 ## Technologies